ACADLab/TPU_Gen/README.md

 @inproceedings{vungarala2025tpugen,
-  title     = {TPU-Gen: LLM-Driven Custom Tensor Processing Unit Generator}, author    = {Vungarala, Deepak and Elbtity, Mohammed and Pandit, Kartik, and Syed, Sumiya and Alam, Sakila and Ghosh, Arnob and Zand, Ramtin and Angizi, Shaahin}, booktitle = {Proceedings of the International Conference on Learning and Design Automation (ICLAD)}, year      = {2025}, url       = {https://arxiv.org/abs/2503.05951}
+  title     = {TPU-Gen: LLM-Driven Custom Tensor Processing Unit Generator}, author    = {Vungarala, Deepak and Elbtity, Mohammed and Pandit, Kartik, and Syed, Sumiya and Alam, Sakila and Ghosh, Arnob and Zand, Ramtin and Angizi, Shaahin}, booktitle = {Proceedings of the International Conference on on LLM-Aided Design (ICLAD)}, year      = {2025}, url       = {https://arxiv.org/abs/2503.05951}
 }